 1.)
-1.)
 The jurisdiction where the Non-Delaware Corporation first formed is Nevada.

 2.)
 The jurisdiction immediately prior to filing this Certificate is Nevada.

 3.)
-3.)
 The date the Non-Delaware Corporation first formed is April 10, 2013.

 4.)
-4.)
-The name of the Non-Delaware Corporation immediately prior to filing this Certificate is Akoustis Technologies, Inc. 5.)
+The name of the Non-Delaware Corporation immediately prior to filing this Certificate is Akoustis Technologies, Inc.

 5.)
-The name of the Corporation as set forth in the Certificate of Incorporation is Akoustis Technologies, Inc. WITNESS WHEREOF, the undersigned being duly authorized to sign on behalf of the converting Non-Delaware Corporation has d this Certificate on the day of, A.D AKOUSTIS TECHNOLOGIES, INC., a Nevada corporation By: Name: Jeffrey B. Shealy Title: President and Chief Executive Officer D-1
+The name of the Corporation as set forth in the Certificate of Incorporation is Akoustis Technologies, Inc.

+IN WITNESS WHEREOF, the undersigned being duly authorized to sign on behalf of the converting Non-Delaware Corporation has executed this Certificate on the day of , A.D. .

+AKOUSTIS TECHNOLOGIES, INC., a Nevada corporation

+By:

+Name: Jeffrey B. Shealy Title: President and Chief Executive Officer